 The studio collaborated in 2022 with Angus Muir design to design and build the Christmas Pavilion for Te Komititanga Square in Commerical bay in the city centre.
 The pavilion will be reinstalled each year for the city’s Christmas celebrations.

-The studio is also collaborating with Angus Muir design to create a new installation ‘Colour Theory’ for Splore Music festival 2024.
+The studio has recently collaborated with Angus Muir design to create a new installation ‘Colour Theory’ for Splore Music festival 2024.

 These latest installation projects let the studio research, critique, comment and test topical ideas relating to identity, culture, religion and politics which engage with a larger audience, and with no restrictions or boundaries which are becoming more common place with modern architectural commercial practice.